Moment of truth nears for nuclear waste time bomb

 Finland stopped exporting spent fuel for reprocessing to the then Soviet Union in 1996, and does not accept imports.

-For years, Finland has been building a deep underground spent fuel repository, some 450 metres (492 yards) below the surface in the granite bedrock, at Onkalo, on its west coast.
+For years, Finland has been building a deep underground spent fuel repository, some 450 meters (492 yards) below the surface in the granite bedrock, at Onkalo, on its west coast.

 It uses a technology known as KBS-3, developed by Sweden's SKB, which involves the rods being encased in copper containers, then packed into absorbent bentonite clay which swells when wet, sealing off the package from corrosive elements.